eonil/swift-ot4/README.md

     selected: [111]
     selected: [222]
     selected: [444]

 For Snapshot to Snapshot Rendering
 -----------------------------------------------
-`OT4Source` based rendering requires you to keep once created value and mutate in-place because to keep internally generated tracking informations.
-If you don't have choice and want just simple snapshot to snapshot rendering you can use `OT4SnapshotView` instead of.
+`OT4Source` based rendering requires you to keep once created value and mutate it in-place to keep internally generated diff informations.
+But sometimes you can't always build your data, and need only snapshots without intermediate operations.
+In that case, you can use `OT4SnapshotView` instead of for snapshot to snapshot rendering.

     let v = OT4SnapshotView<OT4KeyValueTree>
     var s = OT4KeyValueTree(key: 111, value: "top")